Riuqlav/Chattons/README.md

 React, TypeScript, Chat Engine
 ### How to use:

-1. Creact a Username and Password.<br>
+1. Choose a Username and Password.<br>
 2. Start a new chat in the top left.<br>
-3. Go and talk with cats.😹
+3. Jump in and talk to the cats!🐈<br>